Socialist Health Association: History

 The association was active in campaigns against NHS charges, smoking and tuberculosis, and for adequate nutrition, the establishment of health centres and salaried general practitioners.
 It is associated with the campaigns against health inequality.

 It attempted to build an international movement.
-In October 1962 David Stark Murray went to the University of Chicago to talk to students about the fight for socialized medicine.
+In October 1962 David Stark Murray went to the University of Chicago to talk to students about the fight for socialised medicine.

 It changed its name in May 1981 to the Socialist Health Association to reflect increased interest in public health.
 It is a socialist society affiliated to the Labour Party.

 It was active in the campaign against the Health and Social Care Act 2012.

 Alex Scott-Samuel, a public health physician and retired lecturer in public health at the University of Liverpool, was elected Chair in 2017 and held the position until 2020.
 On behalf of the Association he proposed a resolution at the 2017 Labour Party Conference confirming Labour's opposition to Conservative policies for the NHS in England and calling for the reinstatement of the NHS "as per the NHS Bill (2016-17)".
 It was carried unanimously.
-The SHA is currently campaigning against the Health and Social Care bill which it views as a huge threat to socialised healthcare.
-The current Chair 2021 is Mark Ladbrooke, a former union convenor at the Oxford University Hospitals NHS Trust.